 Hydrogen has the potential to impact a number of aspects of the energy system, from decarbonising industry, heating and transport to use as a fuel for flexible, low carbon electricity generation.

-Under some scenarios, the production of hydrogen via electrolysis could result in significant new electricity demand in areas of the licence area where low carbon hydrogen could be required.
+Under some scenarios, the production of hydrogen via electrolysis could result in significant new electricity demand where low carbon hydrogen could be required, such as hard-to-decarbonise industries in the South Wales Industrial Cluster.